hooklift/oidclient/README.md

 [![Build Status](https://travis-ci.org/hooklift/oidclient.svg?branch=master)](https://travis-ci.org/hooklift/oidclient)

 Strict and secure OpenID Connect Go client library.
 It does not forgive or work around broken OpenID Connect or OAuth2 providers.

 ## Features
+* Protects against accidental misuse
+* HTTP Client only works for the audience set in the ID Token

 ## Examples